The application deadline has expired

-By spring semester 2022, we mean the period from 16 January 2022 to 15 June 2022.
+By autumn semester 2022, we mean the period from 16 August 2022 to 15 January 2023.
 The grant is disbursed once, it is not a monthly payment.

 You need to pay electricity separately to rent